 Contrary to the past, high-decibel sales pitches are no longer effective in converting prospects into buyers.

 Today, the standard consumer is less prone to impulsive buy your product.
-There needs to be useful content and knowledge that aids their decision making and solves their problems.
+There needs to be useful content marketing strategy and knowledge that aids their decision making and solves their problems.